jjjahnke/tormenta_talk_iii/tasks/tasks-prd-news-audio-converter.md

 - **S1.4** - Build system setup and distribution (Optional for enhanced deployment)

 ### 🎯 Next Phase
-**All core functionality complete!** Ready for PRD updates implementation.
+**🚀 PROJECT COMPLETE!** All implementation tasks finished.
+Ready for production use and automated distribution.

 ## 🔄 PRD Updates Implementation Plan